ls1intum/Artemis/docs/user/courses/customizable.rst

 Administrators can create new courses by clicking on |course_management| in the header and then clicking on |course_create|.

-Administrators can then specify options in the creation form, instructors can later change these values:
+Administrators can then specify options in the creation form, Instructors can later change these values:

 - **Title**: Name of the course that is shown to users e.g. in the |course_overview|.
 Can be changed later.
 - **Short Name**: Unique identifier of the course.
 Can **not** be changed later as it is included in resources of external systems such as build plans.